2amigos/yii2-taggable-behavior/README.md

 Taggable behavior for Yii 2
 ===========================

-This extension allows you to get functional for tagging.
+This extension provides behavior functions for tagging.

 Installation
 ------------